E-Bike Items for Sale - Here's a photo journal of items that I'm trying to clear out of my workshop.

 Contact me at the following .
 It will help if you include the links to photos of the items that interest you.
 All prices are in US Dollars.

-Power-Assisted Rotator Pursuit Build - An album of pictures showing the assembly of a power-assisted Rotator Pursuit starting with the tiny, 3-lb Transmagnetics 400 watt motor and ending with the BMC "600-watt" motor controlled externally.
+Power-Assisted Rotator Pursuit Build - An album of pictures showing the assembly of a power-assisted Rotator Pursuit starting with the tiny, 3-lb Transmagnetics 400 watt motor, upgrading to the BMC "600-watt" motor controlled externally, and then using a direct-drive hub motor with full regeneration capability.
 This album is subject to occasional updates as the project progresses.

-Power-Assisted Easy Racers Gold Rush Build - An album of pictures showing the assembly of a power-assisted Gold Rush using a Cyclone/Headline motor in various gearing configurations, at first through the left crank, later as a mid-drive, and currently through the right crank using a modified BMC motor driven with an external controller.
-This latter setup works best overall.
+Power-Assisted Easy Racers Gold Rush Build - An album of pictures showing the assembly of a power-assisted Gold Rush using a Cyclone/Headline motor in various gearing configurations, at first through the left crank, later as a mid-drive, then through the right crank using a modified BMC motor driven with an external controller that works well for off-road or steep hills.
+My latest system uses a quiet direct-drive rear hub motor with full regeneration capability and is the system I currently prefer.
 This album is subject to occasional updates as the project progresses.

 Old vs. New Bike Chain - This album shows the elongation of an old, worn bike chain next to a new bike chain when both are placed against a ruler (engineer's scale).